gregwhitaker/proteus-dockertest/README.md

 environments for the purposes of testing the Proteus Broker and other Proteus components.

 ## Setting Up Single Broker
+Running the following command will start a single broker with a client and service attached:

+    $ docker-compose up

 ## Setting Up Broker Cluster
+Running the following command will start a cluster of three brokers with a client and service attached:

+    $ docker-compose -f docker-compose-cluster.yml up

 ## Publishing Containers to Docker Hub
 Follow the steps below to publish new dockertest containers to Docker Hub: